Yangtze giant softshell turtle: Captive breeding

 In parallel with captive breeding, efforts to locate wild individuals have intensified.
 Surveys in Vietnam's Dong Mo and Xuan Khanh Lakes have identified potential survivors, though their numbers remain critically low.
 Conservationists continue to explore other areas, such as the Red River in Yunnan Province, for remaining specimens.

 Surveys for surviving specimens

 Conservationists have undertaken extensive efforts to locate wild Yangtze giant softshell turtles in the remote regions of China and Vietnam.
 Key areas of focus include parts of the Red River in Yunnan Province, where locals have reported sightings of large softshell turtles that match the species' description.
 However, these reports remain unconfirmed despite intensive surveys.

-In 2018, DNA analysis of water samples from Xuan Khanh Lake in Vietnam confirmed the presence of Rafetus swinhoei, marking the identification of a second wild individual.
-Additional surveys in Dong Mo Lake revealed the existence of two turtles, including one identified as a female in 2020.
-However, this female died in 2023, leaving the number of known surviving individuals critically low.

-Despite setbacks, local conservation teams, supported by international organizations, continue to monitor these lakes and interview local communities to gather more information about potential surviving individuals.
-Efforts are also underway to explore new areas of habitat that could support this species.

-Rediscovered individuals

-In recent years, conservationists have confirmed the existence of several wild individuals of the Yangtze giant softshell turtle in Vietnam.

 In 2018, DNA analysis of water samples from Xuan Khanh Lake verified the presence of Rafetus swinhoei, confirming a second wild individual.
 Previously, this turtle had been photographed in 2012 and 2017, but the images were too blurry to provide conclusive identification.

-In November 2018, surveys in Dong Mo Lake revealed the existence of a second turtle alongside the individual already known to inhabit the area.
-The two turtles were first observed together during the summer of 2018, and further monitoring confirmed one of them was female.
-This marked the discovery of the first confirmed female since the death of the last captive female in 2019.

-Unfortunately, the female discovered in Dong Mo Lake died in early 2023 from unknown causes.